yyccbb/tp/docs/UserGuide.md

    Some example commands you can try:
    * `list` : Lists all contacts.

-   * `add stu /n John Doe /i A0123456Y /p 91234567 /e johndoe@example.com` : Adds the Student `John Doe` to your contact list.
+   * `add stu /n John Doe /i A0123456Y /p 91234567 /e johndoe@ex.com` : Adds the Student `John Doe` to your contact list.

-   * `add ta /n Jane Smith /i A0654321Y /p 97654321 /e janesmith@example.com` : Adds the TA `Jane Smith` to your contact list.
+   * `add ta /n Jane Smith /i A0654321Y /p 97654321 /e janesmith@ex.com` : Adds the TA `Jane Smith` to your contact list.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 3` : Deletes the 3rd contact shown in the displayed list.

    * `clear` : Deletes all contacts.